-- Meridian Technology Center has developed emergency responses to a list of emergency situations.
-These procedures are reviewed annually and published in a Workplace Safety Manual that is distributed to each employee. - In the event of an actual emergency, the Director of Communications and Marketing and the Superintendent will work together, and in the best of interest of everyone, to notify the media, parents and patrons.
-A notification system can be activated to deploy messages by phone, email or text. - A total of ten drills, two for fire, two for intruder, two for lockdown, two for tornado and two at the discretion of the district, are conducted per school year.
-Drills shall be conducted for day and evening classes beginning any semester--spring, fall, or summer.
+- 1. Meridian Technology Center has developed emergency responses to a list of emergency situations.
+An active Emergency Response Team meets regularly to review and discuss the procedures and their impact on the organization and the team will update the procedures throughout the year, as necessary.
+The procedures are approved annually by the Board of Education and published in an Emergency Response and Safety Manual that is available electronically for every employee. - 2.
+In the event of an actual emergency, the Director of Communications and Marketing and the Superintendent will work together, and in the best of interest of everyone, to notify the media, parents, and patrons.
+A notification system can be activated to deploy messages by phone, email, or text. - 3.
+A total of ten drills, (two for fire, four for security, two for tornado, and two at the discretion of the district) are conducted per school year.
 A report including the following information: date; time; name of person conducting the drill; an explanation if the equipment and process worked as designed; and a list of problems (if any) that occurred during the drill, whether they were mechanical or human in nature shall be completed.